 Kids under eight can train to a maximum of 50 minutes with 10 minutes breaks in between or no more than 3 days a week including matches.

-Anything longer than that the kids will lose interest and get bored.
+Anything longer than that the kids will lose interest and the likelihood of burnout.

 For kids under 12, the maximum duration of practice should be around 65 – 90 minutes and no more than 4 days a week.